Taranis raises $20 million for AI-driven crop insights

 A global hunger crisis looms.
 By 2050, there will be more than 9 billion mouths to feed, and projections indicate that global yield will have to roughly double to meet demand.
-That’s easier said than done; currently.
-About 45 percent of the world’s crop calories are fed to livestock or turned into biofuels and industrial products.
+That’s easier said than done.
+Currently, about 45 percent of the world’s crop calories are fed to livestock or turned into biofuels and industrial products.

-Part of the problem comes down to a lack of data, said Ofir Schlam, who cofounded ag-tech startup Taranis with Asaf Horvitz, Eli Bukchin, and Ayal Karmi.
+Part of the problem comes down to a lack of data, said Ofir Schlam, who cofounded agriculture-tech startup Taranis with Asaf Horvitz, Eli Bukchin, and Ayal Karmi.
 Without data, farmers are effectively flying blind; they can’t customize growth plans to individual crops or get a reading on hyperlocal conditions or react to emerging threats — like diseases, parasites, and weeds.
 He pitches Taranis’ artificial intelligence (AI) platform as the solution: a combination of high-resolution imagery and sensors with an intelligent layer that derives real-time and historical insights with greater-than-90-percent accuracy.

 It certainly has investors impressed.
 Three-year-old Tel Aviv-based Taranis today announced a $20 million Series B funding round led by Viola Ventures, bringing its total raised to date to $30 million.
 Finistere Ventures, Vertex Ventures, OurCrowd, Eyal Gura, and Gal Yarden also participated in the round, as did strategic investors Nutrien, Cavallo Ventures, and Sumitomo Corporation Europe.